mautic/developer-documentation-new/docs/rest_api/themes.rst

 .. note::

-   Default Themes bundled with Mautic can't be permanently deleted.
+   Default Themes bundled with Mautic cannot be permanently deleted.
 Attempting to delete a default Theme hides it instead.
 Use the Theme visibility toggle in the Mautic UI to restore hidden default Themes.